 This gentle introduction to time series will help you understand the components that make up a series such as trend, noise, and seasonality.
 It will also cover how to remove some of these components and give you an understanding on why you would want to.
 Some common statistical and machine learning models for forecasting and anomaly detection will be explained and we’ll briefly dive into how neural networks can provide better results for some types of analysis.
 Read More…

-Facial recognition has become an increasingly ubiquitous part of our lives.
+Facial recognition has become an increasingly common technology.

-Today smartphones use facial recognition for access control while animated movies such as Avatar use it to bring realistic movement and expression to life.
-Police surveillance cameras use face recognition software to identify citizens that have warrants out for their arrest and these models are also being used in retail stores for targeted marketing campaigns.
-And of course we’ve all used celebrity look-a-like apps and Facebook’s auto tagger that classifies us, our friends, and our family.
+Today smartphones use facial recognition for access control, and animated movies use facial recognition software to bring realistic human movement and expression to life.
+Police surveillance cameras use it to identify people who have warrants out for their arrest, and it is also being used in retail stores for targeted marketing campaigns.
+And of course, celebrity look-a-like apps and Facebook’s auto tagger also uses facial recognition to tag faces.

-Face recognition can be used in many different applications, but not all facial recognition libraries are equal in accuracy and performance and most state-of-the-art systems are proprietary black boxes.
+Not all facial recognition libraries are equal in accuracy and performance, and most state-of-the-art systems are proprietary black boxes.

-OpenFace is an open source library that rivals the performance and accuracy of proprietary models.
-This project was created with mobile performance in mind, so let’s look at some of the internals that make this library fast and accurate and think through some use cases on why you might want to implement it in your project.
+OpenFace is an open-source library that rivals the performance and accuracy of proprietary models.
+This project was created with mobile performance in mind, so let’s look at some of the internals that make this library fast and accurate, and work through some use cases on why you might want to implement it in your projects.
 Read More…

 It used to be that the big eat the small — today the fast beat the slow.
 Fast teams keep their talent engaged, ship faster, and beat the competition to market.
 Microservices let you increase your engineering speed and agility.